 Latest News

-We are happy to announce that applications are now being accepted for the 2021/2022 COAST Undergraduate Student Research Support Program.
 The CSU Council on Ocean Affairs, Science and Technology (COAST) is the umbrella organization for marine and coastal related activities within the CSU.
 COAST promotes research and education to advance our knowledge of natural marine and coastal resources and the processes that affect them.
 COAST encourages all types of research and other activities that relate to the open and coastal ocean, coastal zones (bays, estuaries, beaches), and coastal watersheds to the extent that the organisms, material or process ultimately articulates with the coast.
 Work supported by COAST is not limited to research in California.

 COAST created the Undergraduate Student Research Support Program to provide funding to every campus in the CSU to support undergraduate student participation in faculty-mentored marine, coastal and coastal watershed research.
 The goal of this program is to engage students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly skilled, technologically advanced workforce while promoting and supporting CSU faculty research.